clayrat/logrel-guarded/README.md

-# Logical relation for STLC normalization in guarded type theory
+# Logical relations for lambda calculi in guarded type theory

 References: